-Coping With the Death of a Dog Death Of The Family Pet: A Proper Goodbye To Your Faithful Friend:
+Coping With the Death of a Dog: Death Of The Family Pet: A Proper Goodbye To A Faithful Friend

 And finally, just before the graduation ceremonies began, a trophy was presented to the owner of the missing graduate.
 The trophy was inscribed, In Loving Memory, Chu Chu, Always First Place In Our Hearts.
 To some people, this may seem like hogwash.
 Those types of people, however, have never experienced the joy, devotion, dedication, and unswerving loyalty demonstrated by a dog to its owner.

 A family dog is willing to give his all, and he expects so little in return.
 He will laugh when you laugh, and be equally quick to cry with you.
 The whole world can turn its back on you and, as you sit wondering where you might find a friend in your dark hour of need, you feel the nose of your dog snuggling close.
 There he is, your friend!
 Asking no questions, expecting no answers, desiring only a few moments of your love, a pat on the head, a little praise, is all he ever wants.
 And if he doesn’t get it, that’s okay, he’ll understand.

 He’ll still be your friend because you are number one in his life.
 His world revolves around you.
 Where you go, he wants to go, always your constant companion.

 The Therapeutic Justice Of Pet Cemeteries Pet cemeteries, which did not exist in the old days, has proved to be the answer to so many pet owner’s prayers.
 It is impossible to document the feeling of loss when a dog fancier loses his cherished pet.
 But one thing is certain, each dog owner knows that so much happiness and completeness came to him from his dog and that to send his remains to the city dump, or to be chemically changed to fertilizer, is completely out of the question.